 1. Lack Of Market Need

 Many startups fail simply because nobody wants what they are offering.
+They fail to do proper market research.
 42% of the startups analyzed by CB Insights failed because there was no demand for their product in the market.

 Start small.
 Conduct proper market research & feasibility studies, and utilize focus groups to find out what potential customers think of your product.
 The insight and feedback gained in this stage can be invaluable for your company.